Vaccine Requirements for NC School Entry

 for shots not given during childhood.
 And, sometimes they ‘boost’ protection that may be

-The Duplin County Health Department provides Adult immunizations daily, Monday through
+The Duplin County Health Department provides adult and child immunizations daily, Monday through

 - Adult Tetanus Diphtheria